marcdegraef/3Drotations/README.md

 # 3Drotations
 This repository contains f95, IDL, MatLab, and C++ versions of a 3D rotations conversion library.
+Current development of this package is supported by an AFOSR/MURI grant, **FA9550-12-1-0458**.

 The original routines were written in f95 by M. De Graef; the library contains pairwise conversion routines for the following rotation representations: